 My name is Mari Nakano.

-I like hacking bureaucracies, shifting hierarchies, untangling oppressive systems, and participating in developing and applying approaches that better enable communities I am in relationship with to thrive.
+I like untangling complex systems, hacking bureaucracies, shifting hierarchies, and participating in developing and applying approaches that better enable communities I am in relationship with to thrive.

 I do this primarily through an ongoing practice in visual and participatory design, blending creative, structured, and emergent approaches that aim to deepen relationships and align ourselves to the needs and visions that our communities dream of.